movementlabsxyz/MIP/MIP/mip-84/README.md

 - Rate Limiting:

-Since the finality is crypto-economically protected by the FFS nodes, a rate limitation may have to be applied that ensures, that the value that can be transferred within a given time is crypto-economically protected by the FFS validator set.
+Since the finality is crypto-economically protected by the FFS nodes with `value_FFS_stake`, a rate limitation may have to be applied that ensures, that the value that can be transferred within a given time is crypto-economically protected by the FFS validator set.
 Otherwise the FFS validator nodes may be incentivized to collude and include invalid transfers that could drain the locked L1 token pool (or equivalently mint until a possible supply limit on the L2).

-However, compared to the optimistic chains there is no watchtower service that can invalidate malicious checkpoints (i.e. checkpoint produced by collusion) and thus FFS validator nodes may have nothing at stake, raising the question whether there needs to be some operator with reaction time `time_reaction` that can halt the bridge and possibly slash the FFS validator nodes.
+However, compared to the optimistic chains there is no watchtower service that can invalidate malicious checkpoints (i.e. checkpoint produced by collusion) and thus FFS validator nodes may have nothing at stake, raising the question whether there needs to be some operator with reaction time `time_react` that can halt the bridge and possibly slash the FFS validator nodes.

 For a solution on a rate limitation see Section [Partial Trusted Relayer](#partially-trusted-relayer).
+Replace `value_insurance` by `value_FFS_stake`.

 - Timing: